-Some applicants have earned direct admission status upon entering ASU as a first year (freshman) nursing major.
-These students must meet the continuing eligibility criteria (as listed below) each semester to maintain this status.
-If direct admission is retained throughout the advancement process, these students are guaranteed placement into the clinical nursing program.
-Advancement of qualified direct admission students will take place within one year of the semester where all 17 critical courses are completed.
-Direct admission students are not guaranteed their first preference.
-In the event where more direct admission students request placement in a specific cohort than spaces are available, placement will be determined by random selection.
+Some students earned direct admission status upon entering ASU as a first-year student (freshman) nursing major and met continuing eligibility criteria each semester to maintain direct admission.
+If direct admission is retained throughout the advancement process, students are guaranteed placement into the clinical nursing program within one year of the semester when all prerequisite courses and other general studies requirements are completed.
+Direct admission students are required to submit a Clinical Nursing Advancement Application by the advancement deadline.
+On the application, students will indicate their cohort preferences; however, placement in a preferred cohort is not guaranteed.
+If more direct admission students request placement in a specific cohort than spaces are available, cohort placement will be determined by random selection.